Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 4. The preliminary oral should review the proposal.

-5. The committee’s department approval signature page should contain the abstract, the required analyses, and a general statement regarding expected outcome(s) of the study.
+5. The committee’s department approval signature page (provided by the Graduate Advisor to the Thesis Chair) should contain the abstract, the required analyses, and a general statement regarding expected outcome(s) of the study – accomplished through the orals announcement and additional notes by the Committee.

 1. It is the responsibility of the student to inform his/her faculty committee during the first week of the semester that she/he intends to submit a thesis during that semester.

 2. It is the responsibility of faculty to inform their graduate students of plans to be on leave of absence or sabbatical leave as soon as those plans are known, and no later than the end of the semester prior to the period of absence.
-A faculty member’s “graduate students” are defined as all of those individuals for whom the faculty member has agreed to serve as either a thesis chair or a committee member.
+A faculty member’s “graduate students” are defined as all of those individuals for whom the faculty member has agreed to serve as either a thesis chair or a committee member (and Faculty Mentor for the MAPR program).

 3. It will be the responsibility of the thesis chair to see that the thesis draft for final orals contains all the required analyses and appropriate interpretations prior to distribution to the thesis committee.